The Impact of Covid-19 on UK Visa and Immigration

 - If possible, try to check in online

 - Plan your journey to the airport (check public transport advice as necessary)

 - Be patient and follow instructions from staff

 - Stay 2 metres away from others wherever possible

 - Wear a face covering – without one you may be refused entry into the airport

-- If you require assistance you should request this as you normally would
+- If you require assistance, you should request this as you normally would

 On Board Your Flight to the UK

-- Follow instructions from crew at all times
+- Always follow instructions from crew

 - Remain seated as much as possible